tkchia/biting-pear/README.md

 ## Bugs

-Data sections are not yet scrambled.
+The scrambling is probably not yet very strong.

 The C++ API should really be documented.